 Overpressure protection for the RCPB during power operation is provided by relief and safety valves and the reactor protection system.
 The NRC staff's review covered relief and safety valves on the main steamlines and piping from these valves to the suppression pool.
-The NRC's acceptance criteria are based on (1) draft GDC-9, insofar as it requires that the RCPB be designed and constructed so as to have an exceedingly low probability of gross rupture or significant leakage throughout its design lifetime; GDC-15, insofar as it requires that the RCPB that the RCS and associated auxiliary, control, and protection systems be designed with sufficient margin to assure that the design conditions of the RCPB are not exceeded during any condition of normal operation, including AOOs; and (2) draft GDCs-33, 34, and 35GDC-31, insofar as it the RCPB be designed with sufficient margin to assure that the RCPB be designed with sufficient margin to assure that the RCPB be designed with sufficient margin to assure that the RCPB be designed with sufficient margin to assure that the RCPB be designed with sufficient margin to assure that the RCPB be designed with sufficient margin to assure that the RCPB be designed with sufficient margin to assure that the RCPB be designed with sufficient margin to assure that it behaves in a nonbrittle manner and that the probability of rapidly propagating fracture is minimized.
+The NRC's acceptance criteria are based on (1) draft GDC-9, insofar as it requires that the RCPB be designed and constructed so as to have an exceedingly low probability of gross rupture or significant leakage throughout its design lifetime; and (2) draft GDCs-33, 34, and 35, insofar as they require that the RCPB be designed with sufficient margin to assure that it behaves in a nonbrittle manner and that the probability of rapidly propagating fracture is minimized.
 Specific review criteria are contained in SRP Section 5.2.2.